UmamiAppearance/BrowserSHAObj/README.md

 ```

 ### Representations
-There are multiple functions available to show a digested representation of the hash (those are buildin methods of [BaseEx](https://github.com/UmamiAppearance/BaseExJS)).
+There are multiple functions available to show a digested representation of the hash (those are build in methods of [BaseEx](https://github.com/UmamiAppearance/BaseExJS)).
 They are all returning a string of a different kind (hexadecimal, base32, base64...).
 Those functions are called like this: ``obj.toRepresentation()``

 Available functions are:
 * ``toHex()``